(100th post on Eco-Intelligent!)

 Bioaccumulation leads to biomagnification

-As these chemicals get accumulated in the organism (in this case the plant), it becomes part of the parts that are generally eaten by the next level or organisms.
-I mentioned that the energy transferred to the next level is always a fraction of what is available in the previous level.
-This is because the organisms of the previous level uses energy it has.
+As these chemicals get accumulated in the organism (in this case the plant), it becomes part of the body parts that are generally eaten by the next level of organisms.
+I mentioned that the energy transferred to the next level is always a fraction of what is available in the previous level; this is because the organisms of the previous level uses energy it has.
 However, extra nutrients (or chemicals) are of no use to the organisms there.
-Therefore, all of it is transferred to the next level with a fraction of the previous available energy.
-In total, we now have less energy and a greater proportion of chemicals in the next level.
+Therefore, all of it is transferred to the next level.
+In effect, the organisms on higher trophic levels have less energy and a greater proportion of chemicals.
 This process of increase in concentration of chemicals or any toxic substance from one trophic level to the next is called biomagnification.

 - it should be long lived, not easily broken down by metabolic processes.